ra1zzzengpt/cli-messanger/README.md

 ## Overview

-**CLI Messenger** is a console application built to practice building decoupled client-server applications.
+**CLI Messenger** is a console application written in C++20 with a Python Flask backend.
 It demonstrates how to separate network logic, data storage, user interfaces, and core application flow.

-The project features a **Zero-Knowledge** vision approach where the Python Flask server acts as a blind relay, while the C++ client handles all logic, configurations, and identity management locally.
+The application supports two API modes:

-The application currently supports two main API modes:
+- **HttpMessageApi** — real networking mode, connects to the Python server over HTTP via `libcurl`.
-- **HttpMessageApi:** Real networking mode connecting to the Python server via HTTP (`libcurl`).
+- **FakeMessageApi** — offline mode for UI/UX testing without a backend.

-- **FakeMessageApi:** Offline mode for UI/UX testing without needing a backend.
+> **Note:** The project is currently in active development.
+Encryption, HTTPS, and secure credential storage are planned for a future release.

 ---

 ## Features

 ### Authentication & Profiles
-- Secure password-based registration and login.
+- Password-based registration and login.
-- Smart auto-login using local credential storage (`save.json`).
+- Auto-login using local credential storage (`save.json`).
-- Profile management (updating nicknames and passwords directly from the CLI).
+- Profile management — update nickname and password from the CLI.

 ### Messaging & Networking
 - Incremental message fetching to reduce overhead.
-- **Full Chat Dumps:** Export your entire conversation history to a local text file.
+- **Full Chat Dumps** — export an entire conversation to a local text file.
-- Built-in server health checks (`/ping` endpoint) to verify connectivity before launching.
+- Built-in server health check (`/ping` endpoint) to verify connectivity on launch.

 ### General UI & I/O
 - Modular screen-based navigation (`AuthScreen`, `MainScreen`, `ChatScreen`, etc.).
-- Beautifully crafted ASCII art menus for an immersive terminal experience.
+- ASCII art menus loaded from asset files.
 - Custom console utilities for safe user input with built-in validation and ANSI color support.
-- Configuration and logs loaded/saved from local JSON files.
+- Configuration stored in a local JSON file.

 ---